tkruml/tkruml.github.io/projects.md

 permalink: /projects/
 ---

-These are a few projects I've worked on over the years.
+A few projects I've been a part of over the years.